JensDll/vue3-form-validation/README.md

 State | Type | Description
 ---|:-:|---
-form | `object` | Transformed `formData` object, with added metadata for every Form field.
+form | `object` | Transformed `formData` object, with added metadata for every Form Field.

-`Form` is a reactive object with identical structure as the `formData` input, but with added metadata to every Form field.
+`Form` is a reactive object with identical structure as the `formData` input, but with added metadata to every Form Field.

 **Typing:**